-The expert panel of this guideline does not feel the risk of polio, hemophilus influenza; diphtheria, tetanus and pertusis are significant in children treated for cancer who have exceeded the age for routine vaccination.
 The expert panel of this guideline agrees that children with hematologic malignancies regardless of prior history of Hib vaccination should receive a booster dose.
 The expert panel of this guideline recommends children not fully vaccinated prior to the start of chemotherapy continue 6 months after the completion of chemotherapy.
-It is not recommended at this time that children fully vaccinated prior to the start of chemotherapy receive a booster dose of these vaccines unless high risk i.e hyposplenia patients.
+It is not recommended at this time that children fully vaccinated prior to the start of chemotherapy receive a booster dose of these vaccines unless high risk i.e., hyposplenia patients.